 I could keep going, but I'll save you the torture.
 There are more in my ever growing album of Seattle's Non-committed Facades.
 The strategies are evolving and it would be interesting to follow up with this post in the future.
 The newest trend appears to be the random wood panel or color panel inserted into a monolithic portion as demonstrated with the color + wood project.

 The non-committed facade is a poor design strategy that has dated these buildings, in addition to our city.
 I could see a good designer falling victim to this trend, but it's important to stray from complexity and use committed facade strategies.
-I would also like to encourage better massing, but this is a more difficult task with money being development's only concern.
+I would also like to encourage better massing, but this is a more difficult task.

 On a closing note, either Gehry has fallen victim for Seattle's non-commitment or he studied up on his Seattle vernacular.
 I'll let you decide.